supersimplesuper/docs/website/docs/software_partners/how_to_guides/rotate_api_key/index.md

   -H "x-api-key: superapipartner_yourkeyQvyaXOF"
 ```

-Where the `:id` is the product that is having the key rotated and the `x-api-key` is the partner key that you are using to perform the rotation.
+Here, `:id` is the product having its key rotated, and `x-api-key` is the partner key you are using to perform the rotation.
 The response to this request will contain the new API key in the `api_key` field.

 ## Test and store your API key

-At this point you will have two API keys (SuperAPI supports an unlimited number of active keys for a product but we suggest limiting this to just the keys you require for use).
+At this point you will have two API keys (SuperAPI supports an unlimited number of active keys for a product, but we suggest limiting this to just the keys you require for use).
 To test that the new API key is functioning as expected:

 ```bash
 curl -X GET https://api.superapi.com.au/api/v1/product \